Shakeel2k-5/version-control-slides-intern/README.md

 1. **Initial Setup**: On first visit, select 5 technical and 5 non-technical subcategories that match your learning goals
 2. **Browse Categories**: Click on category cards to explore related technologies
 3. **Mark Progress**: Use the "Mark as Done" buttons to track your learning progress
+4. **Visual Feedback**: See tick marks (✓) appear on sidebar navigation cards when you complete topics
-4. **Search & Filter**: Use the dropdown to quickly navigate between categories
+5. **Search & Filter**: Use the dropdown to quickly navigate between categories
-5. **Track Progress**: Monitor your overall completion percentage and category-specific progress
+6. **Track Progress**: Monitor your overall completion percentage and category-specific progress

 ## Technical Categories